Baking Soda Gender Test for Pregnancy: How It Works & Accuracy

 Source: Garcia L, et al. (2020).
 "Urine pH Analysis in Pregnancy."
 American Journal of Clinical Pathology, 153(2), 211-218.
 Confirmed that urine pH is primarily affected by diet and hydration, not baby's gender.

 Scientific Reality: The baking soda gender test has exactly 50% accuracy - identical to flipping a coin.
 A 2018 study in the Journal of Obstetrics and Gynecology found no correlation between urine reaction with baking soda and baby's gender.
-Urine pH is primarily influenced by diet, hydration, medications, and health conditions - not baby's gender.
-Any perceived accuracy is due to random chance and confirmation bias.
+Urine pH is primarily affected by diet and hydration, not baby's gender.

 Frequently Asked Questions

-Why do people believe the baking soda gender test works? ▶
+How to do the baking soda gender test?